AlessioFerrari8/APPUNTI_TPSIT/2025/REACT-1.md

   Manages project dependencies, scripts, and configuration for your Node.js environment.
 - `vite.config.js (or .ts)`
   Configuration file for Vite, specifying how the build process should work.

+## AppendChild and createElement
+- `appendChild` is a method used to add a new child element to a parent element in the DOM.
+- `createElement` is a method used to create a new HTML element in JavaScript.
+- `createTextNode` is a method used to create a new text node in JavaScript.